jewettaij/visfd/doc/doc_filter_mrc.md

 In that case, neighboring voxels pointing in directions which differ by more than 45° will be assigned to different clusters (membranes).
-(The default value, -1, disables this feature.)
+(This works well in most cases.)
+By default, this feature is disabled.

 The difference in meaning between these 4 arguments will be elaborated on in the future.
-For now it is safe to set them all equal to the same value, or omit them entirely since the default value of 0.707 works well in most cases (-andrew 2019-3-04).
+For now it is safe to set them all equal to the same value, or omit them entirely (-andrew 2020-12-14).

 *(Note: The "-connect" and *-cts*, *-ctn*, *-cvs*, *-cvn* arguments currently have no effect unless the